ms1963/SleepyPico/README.md

       Sleep::instance().measure_freqs();

       // Start event loop.
-      // This will call setup()
+      // This will call setup() once,
+      // and then in each loop iteration
-      // then put the Pico to sleep
+      //       put the Pico to sleep,
-      // and finally call your loop() function
+      //       call your loop() function.

       Sleep::instance().run();